resslerruntime1983/feri-extension/docs/development.md

 No matter which platform you are developing on, make sure `local.setting.log` is `true` in `deploy/js/shared.js`.
 This will enable console logging for development.

+As you develop, you may want to run a suite of tests to make sure everything is working as intended.
+The suite of tests can be run by entering `await test()` in the console of the background page.
+The Feri build tool will need to be running and reachable in order for tests to pass.

+You will probably want to add or modify tests from time to time too.
+Each test can be found in `deploy/js/background-test.js`.
+Keep in mind that tests are only focused on scripts used by the background page, namely `deploy/js/background.js` and `deploy/js/shared.js`.

+The test suite is no replacement for human testing of course.

 ### Development in Chrome

 Navigate to `chrome://extensions` and enable `developer mode`.